bronwencc/bronwencc.github.io/_posts/2021-02-28-a-higher-rated-strategy-game-app.markdown

 App Stores in other countries can differ as well.
 For instance, I could believe strategy game applications with Japanese language support were higher-rated because those games that were highly-rated in the Japanese market could be most compelling to localize into English.

 Review and rating systems have also long been plagued by bots or paid reviewers.
-App stores and other online marketplaces try to identify and remove them, but it could be that higher-rated apps with a high number of ratings has a large number of fake 5-star ratings.
+App stores and other online marketplaces try to identify and remove them, but it could be that higher-rated apps with a high number of ratings have a large number of false 5-star ratings.